PatrickSVM/Diffusion-Models-for-Brain-Tumor-MRI-Scans/README.md

 We will start by first training a 2-channel model, using the T1CE-channel and the according segmentation mask.
 We will then proceed with a multi-channel model that will be trained on all five available channels included in the BraTS data volumes.

-All important files connected to the different experiments can be found [here](Experiments)
+All important files connected to the different experiments can be found [here](Experiments).

 The following list contains is an overview over the conducted BraTS-experiments and their hyperparameter settings (bs = batch size, lr = learning rate).